ultralytics/ultralytics/docs/en/integrations/google-collab.md

   <strong>Watch:</strong> How to Train Ultralytics YOLOv8 models on Your Custom Dataset in Google Colab | Episode 3
 </p>

-### Common Questions While Working with Google Collab
+### Common Questions While Working with Google Colab

 When working with Google Colab, you might have a few common questions.
 Let’s answer them.